monikagonciarz/AI4EO_final_project/README.md

 #### Why use satellite data?

 Advances in satellite imagery and machine learning have opened new possibilities for monitoring coastal change with greater accuracy and efficiency.
-By utilizing Sentinel-2 data along with algorithms like K-means clustering and CNNs, this project identifies land cover types and tracks erosion over time.
+By utilizing Sentinel-2 data along with algorithms like K-means clustering, this project identifies land cover types and tracks erosion over time.
 These automated techniques provide scalable insights into coastal dynamics, helping inform better decision-making for preservation and management.

 The goal is to notice the impacts of recent coastal erosion through accurate, data-driven tools for monitoring erosion and supporting decision-making.
 Ultimately, this project demonstrates the potential of AI in Earth observation, studying coastal erosion and environmental change.